AtanasovAtanas/interactive-content/EN/10-Functions/02-Declaring-and-Invoking-Functions.md

 [slide]
 # Invoking Functions

-A function can be invoked from everywhere in the scope, where it is defined.
+A function can be invoked from **everywhere in the scope**, where it is defined.

 ```python live
 def print_greeting():